 Tip

 It can be challenging to check and analyze all contents of your disk space.
 Luckily, some tools can provide a disk scan and save up lots of space on your Mac.
 Apps notarized by Apple are best for this job.
-CleanMyMac X, the app we talked about earlier, has a Large & Old Files feature, which finds and removes massive files stored on your Mac.
+CleanMyMac, the app we talked about earlier, has the My Clutter feature, which finds and removes massive files and other clutter stored on your Mac.
 With its help, you can delete files that take up a lot of space but are actually no longer needed.

 6. Follow the 15% rule